 - Adjusting a recipe: If you want to double or halve a recipe, you may need to convert ounces to cups to accurately adjust the quantities of liquid ingredients.

-- Following dietary guidelines: If you're following a specific dietary plan, you may need to convert ounces to cups to track your liquid intake and ensure that you're meeting your daily requirements.
+- Following dietary guidelines: If you're following a specific dietary plan, you may need to convert ounces to cups to track your liquid intake and make sure you're meeting your daily requirements.

 - Mixing beverages: When making cocktails or other mixed drinks, you may need to convert ounces to cups to accurately measure the different liquids and achieve the desired flavor and consistency.